 As your recovery progresses, it’s critical to begin pursuing your interests and enjoying your life again.
 Depending on your needs, you might return to work, take up a hobby that’s less verbally demanding such as gardening or fishing, join a stroke club, sign up for a class in ceramics, or volunteer for a cause.
 At times, you may be able to simply go back to your old routine.
 Other times, you may need to make adaptations or find new activities that suit you better now.

 6. Develop a sense of purpose.

 A fulfilling life is rooted in a sense of purpose.
+Remember, life is a journey -- not a destination.
 Close relationships and meaningful activities can lend purpose to your life.
 In addition, many people with aphasia get great satisfaction from helping others with the disorder as a support group mentor or community advocate.
 Because of what you’ve been through, you may have new depths of understanding and experience to share.